ianatherton/first_person_slasher_rpg/fpslashrpg_proj/PROGRESS_REPORT.md

 - The weapon system now supports different weapon types with unique animation sets
 - Stamina display updates in real-time using signals from the player controller
 - Debug UI can be toggled with the F3 key and is implemented through a modular system
+- Impact particles are triggered in the weapon's hitbox collision handler and are automatically destroyed after playback
+- Surface type detection for particles is based on object groups and naming conventions

 ## Next Steps
 - Add more weapons with different attack patterns